wowthemesnet/affiliates-jekyll-theme/pages/about.md

 #### Who We Are

-Borealis Bytes is a leading technology consulting firm based in [Your Location].
-Founded in [Year], we specialize in delivering cutting-edge solutions to businesses looking to thrive in today's digital landscape.
+Borealis Bytes is a leading technology consulting firm based in Canada.
+Founded in 2023, we specialize in delivering cutting-edge solutions to businesses looking to thrive in today's digital landscape.
 Our team comprises experts in software development, cybersecurity, and business strategy, ensuring a holistic approach to solving your most pressing challenges.

 #### What We Do